snoyberg/posa-chapter/warp.md

 We tried to measure how much memory allocation for HTTP response header consume time.
-For this purpose, GHC provides *eventlog* which can records timestamps of each event.
+For this purpose, GHC provides *eventlog* which can record timestamps of each event.
 We surrounded a memory allocation function with the function to record a user event.
 Then we complied `mighty` with it and took eventlog.